acquia/acquia-cms-project/README.md

 php -d memory_limit=2G vendor/bin/drush site:install acquia_cms --yes --account-pass admin
 ```
 If 2 GB *still* isn't enough memory, try raising the limit even more.
+1. If you see blank pages with no styles being loaded after installing, you likely just need to run a cohesion rebuild via `drush cohesion:rebuild`.

+# Contributing to Acquia CMS

+[Refer to our contributors guide](https://github.com/acquia/acquia_cms/blob/develop/CONTRIBUTING.md) in the parent repository.